ACTi Cameras How to Use Motion Detection

 word image 1045 9

-How to Manage Motion Detection Events by Firmware
+How to Manage Motion Detection Events by

-In order to make the motion detection system meaningful, you also need a system that can handle the motion triggered events and take necessary actions, such as start recording video, send video or snapshots to FTP server or e-mail, send notification e-mails, play alarm sound, change camera’s settings, command other IP devices, activate alarm devices through digital output of the camera and much more.
+In order to make the motion detection system meaningful, you also need a system that can handle the motion triggered events and take necessary actions, such as start video, send video or snapshots to FTP server or e-mail, send notification e-mails, play alarm sound, change camera’s settings, command other IP devices, activate alarm devices through digital output of the camera and much more.

 This chapter introduces the use of Event Handler.
 You can find the Event Handler under the item “Event” in the firmware menu.